Dutch Apple Tart (Appeltaart)

 50g ground almonds

-1 tsp speculaas spice mix or mixed spice, adjusted (*see note below)
+1 tsp speculaas spice mix or mixed spice (*see note below)

 200g butter, fridge-cold and cubed